 Your generosity will help plant the seeds for a vibrant, creative, and inclusive gathering place that celebrates art, nature, and cultural tradition.

-We hope you’ll join us in bringing Gan Hachagigot Project to life.
+We hope youโll join us in bringing Chagigah Shel Gina Project to life.

-Under Make a Donation to KJA, select Celebration Garden.
+Under Make a Donation to KJA, select Gardens of Celebration.

 To Donate by Check, make payable to Knoxville Jewish Alliance with memo Celebration Garden.
-Then mail to: KJA, ℅ Celebration Garden 6800, Deane Hill Dr SW, Knoxville, TN 37919
+Then mail to:ย KJA, โ Celebration Garden 6800, Deane Hill Dr SW, Knoxville, TN 37919

-Project Contributors Include: Blanche Nicoll, Josh Gilliland, Risa Hricovsky, Steven Friedlander, Abraham & Judy Brietstein, Jerry’s Artarama, the Powell Foundation, and Whole Foods Market.
+Project Contributors Include: Blanche Nicoll, Josh Gilliland, Risa Hricovsky,ย Steven Friedlander, Abraham & Judy Brietstein, Chip Rayman, Michael Messing and Joyce York, Abram Family, Dan Talley, Pat Rosenberg, Jim Sexton, the Tullos-Wunderlich family, the Pike-Harris Family, Knox Fresh Farms, Jerry’s Artarama, the Powellย Foundation, Whole Foods Market, and Potchke Bagel.

 Interested in helping out?